 After hearing that, it became clear: I had to look at the big picture.
 Not only for the holidays but my whole life.
 Was I living my best life?
 No. I wasn’t living my best life, but I was doing what was necessary to get my life back on track and one step closer to living my very best life.
 There are no shortcuts in recovery: what you put in is what you get out.

 Get Back in Line and Set Yourself Up for Success

 After that talk with my friend, my view shifted completely.
-I didn’t have an incredible Christmas but you know what?
-It was a good day.
+I didn’t have an incredible holiday season but you know what?
+It was good enough.
 I hung out with friends, went to meetings, and ate at Denny’s.
 I’ll never forget it.
-I knew in my heart that if I stayed on this path, I would be okay and next year would be an amazing Christmas.
+I knew in my heart that if I stayed on this path, I would be okay and next year would be amazing.

 And you know what?
 The next year was amazing.
 And that’s because the year prior I got back in line and did what I was supposed to do.
 I don’t expect everyone to have the same experience as me, but the lesson is this: If you are in addiction recovery and the holiday season isn’t shaping up to be what you wanted or expected, that’s okay.
 Remember that you are doing what’s necessary to live better and make strides toward your very best life.
 It might not come quickly, but it will come.

 Finally, if you’re having a tough time, reach out to someone you trust and let them know how you feel.
 I promise you are not the only one feeling down or unhappy around the holidays.
 Together, you can come up with a plan for what you’re going to do to make the holiday season a little bit better.
 Follow that plan and remember that the best gift you can give yourself this holiday season is another day sober.

 *Daniel is a writer in recovery and a coordinator for EMTexas.
 He believes absolutely anyone can get sober provided they are willing to take action.

 Explore the latest mental wellness tips and discussions, delivered straight to your inbox.